 - a.
 Market demand as a summation of individual demand - b.
 Market supply as a summation of individual supply - c.
 Changes in price of the good/service itself cause a movement along the demand/supply curve - d.
 Changes in non-price determinants and how they cause shifts in the demand/supply curve - e.
 The equilibrium market price and quantity are determined by the interaction of demand and supply - f.
-Changes in demand and supply can affect equilibrium price and quantity, consumer expenditure and producer revenue - g.
-These outcomes can be affected by price elasticities of demand and supply
+Changes in demand and supply can affect equilibrium price and quantity, consumer expenditure, producer revenue, consumer surplus and producer surplus - g.
+These outcomes can be affected by price elasticities of demand and supply, income and cross elasticities of demand